Agastyamehra7/Agastyamehra7/README.md

 - 👋 Hi, I’m @Agastyamehra7
-- 👀 I’m interested in mind changing
+- 👀
-- 🌱 I’m currently learning pac bypass
+-   I’m currently learning pac bypass
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me [linkedin](https://www.linkedin.com/in/anmol-m-78a35a22b/)